Razer’s Viper 8k gaming mouse pings your computer 8,000 times a second to fight lag

 Non-gamers often find themselves surprised at just how many tech specs a computer mouse can have.
 Peruse the product page for a competition-grade mouse and you’ll find numbers like sensor DPI, which goes up into the thousands, or polling rate, which determines how often your device talks to your computer during use.
-Most gaming mice boast a polling rate between 1,000 and 2,000 Hz, but Razer’s new Viper 8K cranks that number all the way up to 8,000 Hz in an effort to eradicate every bit of input lag that players might experience while gaming.
+Most of the best gaming mouse options boast a polling rate between 1,000 and 2,000 Hz, but the new Razer Viper 8K gaming mouse cranks that number all the way up to 8,000 Hz in an effort to eradicate every bit of input lag that players might experience while gaming.

 Razer suggests the lag-fighting benefits come from simple math.
 At 8,000 Hz, the computer gets new information from the mouse every 0.125 seconds, which is four to eight times shorter in duration than 1,000 Hz or 2,000 Hz models, respectively.

-In addition to its excellent communication skills, the Viper 8K also comes equipped with Razer’s high-end 20,000 dpi laser-based sensor, the Focus+ 20K.
-The high resolution allows it to track the motion of your hand as fast as anything on the market.
+In addition to its excellent communication skills, the Razer Viper 8K also comes equipped with Razer’s high-end 20,000 dpi laser-based sensor, the Focus+ 20K.
+The high resolution allows this Razer gaming mouse to track the motion of your hand as fast as anything on the market.
 With lower resolution, a fast -witch can confuse the sensor and send your cursor to a completely wrong part of the screen.

 Optical switches under the mouse buttons provide a speed advantage over the mechanical switches found in some other mice.
 They’re also rated to last roughly 70 million clicks before they start to break down, so it should last for quite some time even if you fully subscribe to the “spray-and-pray” school of first-person shooting games.
 Razer has even improved the feet by making them smoother to glide across surfaces.